8 recommended commemorative stamps that give you a sense of Okayama's history

 Parking: Available

-3. The highest surviving mountain castle in Japan (Takahashi City/ Bitchu Matsuyama Castle)
+3. The highest surviving mountain castle in Japan ( Takahashi City/ Bitchu Matsuyama Castle)

-[Bitchu Matsuyama Castle]
+[Bitchu Matsuyama Castle ]

-Location: 1 Yamauchishita, Takahashi City, Okayama Prefecture
+Address: 1 Yamauchishita , Takahashi City, Okayama Prefecture Prefecture

 Phone: 086-622-1487